hollejacklin/inscriptionToken/README.md

 maxSupply:21,000,000 $CBI
 max mint tokens per time:100 $CBI
 max mint transition per block: 1 transition
-> **Note:**  If there are many transition for mint $CBI in one block, the first position of mint transition will succeed, the others will fault.
+> **Note:**  If there are many transitions for minting $CBI in one block, the first position of mint transition will succeed, the others will fault.
 The fault transition will show the error message "The mint amount exceed maxSupply" was a bug, but it can be ignore.
 # How to mint
 The simpliest way was used Polygon scan.
 [the contract write link](https://polygonscan.com/address/0xb520360d8b8e9f4d70598ef34a653345c2c89546#writeContract)